mahammad-mostafa/enumerable-methods/README.md

 # 📖 Description

-This repository includes a class file `MyList` & a module file `Enumerable`.
+This repository includes a class file `MyList` & a module file `MyEnumerable`.

 📌 **Tech Stack:**